Sai271828/iex-parser/README.md

 # IEX Data Download and Parsing

 This repository contains various C++ and Python files needed to download and parse IEX (Investors Exchange) data.
-Some of the code and logic was taken from [David Lariviere](https://gitlab.engr.illinois.edu/shared_code/iexdownloaderparser)

 **IEX Parser**
 =============================